CinderBlocc/CinematicsBuddyPlugin/bakkesmod/data/CinematicsBuddy/README.md

 - `Clear Buffer` - `CBBufferClear` *(-, -, -)* Empties all the data out of the buffer.
 - `Max Buffer Length (Seconds)` - `CB_Buffer_MaxLength` *(30, 0, 1000)* How much history to save in the buffer.

+###### HIDDEN
+- There is a notifier that isn't in the UI - `CBConvertUnits` - that you can use to determine where to place objects in a third party program.
+To use this, move the camera to the location you want to place an object, use the command (either via a keybind, or by typing into the console), and it will copy the converted location to your clipboard.
+Paste that information into something like notepad, then use that info to set the location of the object.

+Example unit conversion output:

+    ROCKET LEAGUE: -2280.818, 3792.814, 1229.952
+    3DS MAX: -2280.818, -3792.814, 1229.952
+    AFTER EFFECTS: 9633.748, -3124.078, -5793.27

 ## CAMERA OVERRIDES

 ###### HIDDEN
-- There is a notifier that isn't in the UI - `CBCameraReset` - that you can use to set all the acceleration and velocity values to zero.
+- There is another notifier that isn't in the UI - `CBCameraReset` - that you can use to set all the acceleration and velocity values to zero.
 A good example for when to use this would be when setting the camera to a specific location using the [SpectatorControls plugin](https://bakkesplugins.com/plugins/view/107).

 ###### CHECKBOXES
 - `Enable Overrides` - `CB_Camera_bUseCamOverrides` *(false, -, -)* Globally enables or disables the camera overrides feature.